Back to Home Page or

 In the practice, Hindus use cups of treacle or ink.
 Stones of pale sea

-or reddish tints have been used.
-Ancient crystallomancers had precise
+green or reddish tints have been used.
+Ancient crystallomancers had

-The room must be of thorough cleanliness and solemn atmosphere.
-But, the
+characters.
+The room must be of thorough cleanliness and solemn

-mental attitude is of the utmost importance in the divination, because
+atmosphere.
+But, the mental attitude is of the utmost importance in the

 If the magician is assisted by one or two friends who must observe the

-rules and be guided by the same principles.
-The time of the invocation is
+same rules and be guided by the same principles.
+The time of the

-set in accordance with the positions of the heavenly planets, and all
+invocation is set in accordance with the positions of the heavenly

-are made during the increasing of the moon.
-All instruments and
+planets, and all preparations are made during the increasing of the moon.

 During the procedure the magician faces the east and summons from the